 When in uniform, all officers shall wear the official badge currently issued to them.
 The badge shall be attached to the badge holder provided on the outermost garment and shall be clearly visible at all times.

-CARDS.
+614.80 IDENTIFICATION CARDS.

-When in uniform, all officers shall have in their possession the identification card currently issued to wheeled motorcycle duty shall wear the prescribed boots in lieu of shoes.
+When in uniform, all officers shall have in their possession the identification card currently issued to them.